MrMusAddict/FactorioGraphTheory/README.md

 * Place a Regular Node by pressing 'N'

 * Select a node by right-clicking
+* If you select 2 nodes, the first become the parent to the second.
 * Move a node by left-click-dragging

 * Reset the numbers by pressing 'A'